marlospomin/yubikey-guide/README.md

 All your commits and tags will now be signed.
 ### SSH

-If you plan on using the key to access private servers (such as VPS, local machine, etc.) you can either use the key you just generated (assuming you didn't skip the section) or generate a new one using the commands provided.
+If you need to use your key to access private servers (like VPS or local machines), you can either use the key you just generated.

+>The section below is entirely optional.

-Update the SSH server (your server) to enforce user verification.
+To enforce user presence update the SSH server (your server, VPS, etc.).

 1. Edit the configuration file:
 ```bash
 sudo nano /etc/ssh/sshd_config
 ```

-2. Add the following at the bottom of the file (only if you want to validate user presence):
+2. Add the following at the bottom of the file:
 ```bash
 PubkeyAuthOptions verify-required
 ```